DrCopyPaste/RecNForget/README.md

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

+export_icon343310.svg was generated from [onlinewebfonts.com/icon/343310](https://www.onlinewebfonts.com/icon/343310)

+Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

 folder_icon122592.svg was generated from [onlinewebfonts.com/icon/122592](https://www.onlinewebfonts.com/icon/122592)

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

 help_icon544157.svg was generated from [onlinewebfonts.com/icon/544157](https://www.onlinewebfonts.com/icon/544157)

+Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0

+information_icon2132.svg was generated from [onlinewebfonts.com/icon/2132](https://www.onlinewebfonts.com/icon/2132)

 Icon made from [Icon Fonts](http://www.onlinewebfonts.com/icon) is licensed by CC BY 3.0